Learning classical density functionals for ionic fluids: Connecting the short-ranged and long-ranged systems

 In Ref.~\onlinecite{Rodgers2009}, an analytical correction for the Coulombic energy between the long-ranged and short-ranged bulk systems based on the Stillinger--Lovett moment conditions is derived.
 For a binary salt, this long-range correction reduces to

-where $V$ is the volume of the system.
-As seen in Fig.~\ref{si_phase_energy}, for mimic systems with $\kappa^{-1} > \sigma$, the total potential energy with this correction reproduces the energy of the full system (calculated with Ewald sums) well.
+where $N_+$ is the number of cations, $N_{-}$ is the number of anions and $V$ is the volume of the system.
+As seen in Fig.~\ref{si_phase_energy}, for mimic systems with $\kappa^{-1} > \sigma$, the total potential energy with this correction reproduces the energy of the full system (calculated with Ewald summation) well.